vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 arguments do not contain single quotes.** Escaped double quotes may be handled properly, but otherwise you should expect parser issues.

-Recommended flags: `--tool-parser mistral --chat-template examples/tool_chat_template_mistral.jinja`
+Recommended flags: `--tool-call-parser mistral --chat-template examples/tool_chat_template_mistral.jinja`